-- 1) Quote any text from any other source without: - a) putting quotation marks around the quoted material; - AND b) appropriately citing the source of the quote. - 2) Pass off the work of another as his or her own, even if the student does not directly guote from the other source.
+- b) appropriately citing the source of the quote. - 2) Pass off the work of another as his or her own, even if the student does not directly quote from the other source.

-Please note that the NPC plagiarism policy does not mean that you cannot quote language from the courseware, textbook or slides as part of an answer to a question on an exam.
+Please note that the Crestpoint plagiarism policy does not mean that you cannot quote language from the courseware, textbook or slides as part of an answer to a question on an exam.
 These are resources that are meant to be used on an exam when applied in an appropriate manner.
 However, quoting any source without attribution is plagiarism.

-In addition, NPC students may not share their completed work, answer keys, or sample answers which they have obtained by any method with any other student.
+In addition, Crestpoint students may not share their completed work, answer keys, or sample answers which they have obtained by any method with any other student.
 Students may NOT upload any sample answer (whether written by themselves or any other person) to any publicly available website or database.
 Any student who uploads a sample assignment or exam answer to a publicly available website or database shall be disciplined in a manner to be determined by the school Dean, up to and including expulsion from the college.